4ngryR4v3n/fluffy-fiesta/notes/arch-linux-installation.md

 ### Preparation

-Disbale UEFI and secure boot before proceeding as they sometimes cause problems and boot the arch installation media from a thumb drive.
+Disbale UEFI and secure boot before proceeding as they sometimes cause problems.
+Also, use a freshly formatted storage device for the best results.
+Boot the arch installation media from a thumb drive.
 Root autologin is enabled by default.

 Plug in an ethernet cable and ensure you are connected to the internet